Troubleshoot remote connection failures to a Windows instance

 3. In the System window, click Remote settings.

-4. In the Remote Desktop section, select Allow remote connections to this computer(L) and click OK.
+4. In the Remote Desktop section, select Allow remote connections to this computer (L), and click OK.

 5. Start the Remote Desktop Services service.

-2. In the System Configuration dialog box, click the General tab, select Normal startup(N), and then click OK.
+2. In the System Configuration dialog box, click the General tab, select Normal startup(N), and click OK.

 3. Restart the ECS instance.

-Step 6: Check the remote terminal service configuration
+Step 6: Check remote terminal service

 Note

-Exception 1: Damaged self-signed server certificate
+Issue 1: Corrupted self-signed certificate

 2. Choose Start > Administrative Tools > Remote Desktop Services > Remote Desktop Session Host Configuration.

-When you use Remote Desktop to access a Windows instance, the following error message may appear: "To log on to this remote computer, you must be granted the Allow log on through Terminal Services right.
-By default, members of the Remote Desktop Users group have this right.
-If you are not a member of the Remote Desktop Users group or another group that has this right, or if the Remote Desktop Users group does not have this right, you must be granted this right manually."
+When you use Remote Desktop to access a Windows instance, the error message "If you are not a member of the Remote Desktop Users group or other groups that have these permissions, or if the Remote Desktop Users group does not have these permissions, you must be manually granted these permissions" may appear.

 Step 7: Check the network

-Resolve failures from a faulty NIC or driver
+Fix a faulty network adapter or driver

 Note

-2. In the notification area, right-click the screenshot_2025-03-26_15-15-50 icon and select Open Network and Sharing Center.
+2. In the notification area of the taskbar, right-click the screenshot_2025-03-26_15-15-50 icon and select Open Network and Sharing Center.

-5. In Registry Editor, navigate to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control > Class > {4d36e972-e325-11ce-bfc1-08002be10318} and check whether the following information exists in the right-side pane.
-If not, right-click a blank area and choose New(N) to add it.
+5. In Registry Editor, navigate to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control > Class > {4d36e972-e325-11ce-bfc1-08002be10318}.
+Check whether the following information exists in the pane on the right.
+If not, right-click a blank area and select New to add it.

 Important